ZelinMa557/CachedFunction/README.md

 }
 ```
 ### Inspiration
 Inspired by the programming language principles course at Zhejiang University.
 This course mentions that languages like Haskell, R, etc. use "lazy evaluation" to avoid repeated computations.
-So I wanted to explore whether the best programming language in human history - C++ - could implement a similar mechanism.
+So I wanted to explore whether the best programming language in human history - C++ - could implement a similar mechanism without adding new features to the complier.